philrozu/Fourier-Neural-Operator/nonhomogeneousbc/timedependentbc.md

 ### Conclusion

-There still seems like there is a blur as for the theoretical application of FNOs, in particular, whether FNO are compatible with PDEs with non-homogeneous Neumann boundary condition.
-Using the fast Fourier transform theoretically invalidates the use of non-homogeneous Dirichlet and Neumann boundary conditions.
-Yet, the current framework works fine even if the boundary conditions are non-homogeneous and even time dependent.
-This may be because of a wrong theoretical framework in the mathematical analysis part of neural operators.

-Another possibility, as suggested in the introduction, is to be in a similar case as the Nelder Mead algorithm, where convergence is mathematically disproven, yet the practical use is really good.
+There remains a lack of clarity regarding the theoretical scope of applicability of Fourier Neural Operators, particularly with respect to PDEs with non-homogeneous Neumann boundary conditions.
+From a strictly analytical perspective, the use of the fast Fourier transform imposes assumptions that exclude non-homogeneous boundary data.
+Nevertheless, the numerical experiments presented here indicate that the FNO framework can still perform effectively in practice, even in the presence of non-homogeneous and time-dependent boundary conditions.
+This apparent discrepancy may point to limitations or gaps in the current mathematical analysis of neural operators.
+Alternatively, as suggested in the introduction, this situation may be analogous to that of the Nelder–Mead simplex algorithm, whose convergence is not guaranteed theoretically but which remains widely and successfully used in practice.

 ### Bibliography